How to care Money Tree Plant | Growing Pachira aquatica

 Soil and location

-Pachira is winter hardy to USDA zones 10-12, where it is grown in medium to wet soil in full sun to part shade.
-These plants can tolerate close to the entire shade, they fit best in protected areas with strong winds.
-These plants grow well in flooded areas too, they require frequent moisture.
+Pachira flourishes well with minimal to no cold.
+Pachira is hardy to USDA zones 10-12, where it loves to grow in medium to wet soil in full sun to part shade.
+These plants can tolerate almost the whole shade, they fit best in protected areas with strong winds.
+These plants grow perfectly in flooded areas too, they require frequent moisture.

 Watering